Going through a foreclosure can be a very stressful period of your life.

 So you need to keep your spirit up and go through this situation with your head held up high since foreclosure is very common in Northern New Jersey.

 In New Jersey’s foreclosure process, you have 270 days (9 Months) from when your lender initially files suit against you to when the house may be sold at the foreclosure auction.
 It is imperative that you start taking action right away and not wait until the last moment when you have run out of time.

 It’s also important to review all the alternatives to foreclosure before making any final decisions.

 As the founder of The Mahtani Group, I have personally been helping homeowners stop or avoid foreclosure since 2007.

 I have other people available to me who have been helping homeowners with this situation since the 1980s.

-I will be glad to sit with you and review your options in more detail after I understand the cause of the missed payments & can see all the documents & letters that have been sent to you by your lender, their attorneys, and the Bergen County Sheriff’s Office.
+I will be glad to sit with you by appointment and review your options in more detail after I understand the cause of the missed payments & can see all the documents & letters that have been sent to you by your lender, their attorneys, and your local Sheriff’s department.

 In the meantime, here are the most common options people in foreclosure usually choose:

 This means you will just stay in the house for free till the foreclosure auction has happened and wait till the Sheriff’s Department evicts you since your name is no longer on the Deed of the house.